This post may contain affiliate links, my full disclosure can be read here.

 Table of Contents:

-This program is written in conversational style and walks the children through designing a web page using the Coffee Cup Visual Site Designer and NotePad.
-Coffee Cup is a paid program but they give you a 30 day trial when you download it.
+This program is written in a conversational style and walks the children through designing a web page using the Coffee Cup Visual Site Designer and NotePad.
+Coffee Cup is a paid program but they give you a 30-day trial when you download it.

 I much prefer to load ebooks onto a tablet then print them when possible.
 Using the tablet also saved us from flicking back and forth between windows on the computer.